benoitc/blanket/README.md

-blancket
+blanket
 ========

-blancket is a couchdb client abble to query remote and local nodes over HTTP or erlang RPC.
+blanket is a couchdb client abble to query remote and local nodes over HTTP or erlang RPC.